 On July 18th, Quebec’s Ministère des Forêts, de la Faune et des Parcs indicated that their tests of fish samples taken at the area were inconclusive.
 These tests ruled out the possibility of a disease, and point towards the presence of a toxic agent, but more information is needed to narrow down the exact cause.

 On August 1st, Quebec’s Ministère de l’Environnement et de la Lutte contre les changements climatiques stated that they believed the most likely cause of the incidents was the hydro dam.
-We have asked the Quebec government to share the data which supports that hypothesis, but have been informed that no further comments will be provided because an investigation is ongoing.
-While hydroelectric dams have been known to cause fish kills elsewhere, and we cannot rule out that hypothesis at this time, it is unclear to us which mechanism is purported to be at play here.
+We asked the Quebec government to share the data which supports that hypothesis.

 How many fish were killed?

 It is now clear that thousands of fish have been killed over the course of these incidents, though it is impossible to get an exact figure.

 It is significant that a wide range of species were affected, from throughout the water column.
 We received reports of the following: perch, small-mouth bass, rock bass, walleye, muskellunge, channel catfish, longnose gar, as well as protected species such as the American eel, sturgeon and River Redhorse.